Support Our Mission

 -Matthew Bretschneider, Artistic Director, Studio Playground

 We believe all children deserve opportunities for creative enrichments and social-emotional learning benefits derived from arts education programs.
 Lacking access to programs that build confidence and social awareness divides community members from their resources and deprives children of essential elements for healthy development.
 Laughter and performing arts entail benefits which transcend socioeconomic status and cultural differences.
-Studio Playground supports students in their individual growth and inspires audiences to engage in meaningful discourse by enacting our core values: inclusivity, empowerment, and social change.
 Studio Playground is a 501(c)(3) organization.
 All donations are tax-deductible.

 Grant Awards:City of Providence Department of Art Culture & Tourism (ACT), 2025